dougeby/IntuneDocs/intune-azure/configure-devices/set-up-telecom-expense-management-service-in-microsoft-intune.md

 ## Configure Intune to work with the Datalert service

->[!NOTE]
->To enable this feature in your trial tenant, please [contact Microsoft support](https://docs.microsoft.com/intune/troubleshoot/how-to-get-support-for-microsoft-intune).

 1. Sign into the Azure portal.
 2. Choose **More Services** > **Other** > **Intune**.